of Attorney (EPA)

 What does it cost?

-We say ‘start’ because, depending on the level of complexity you need, we might need to charge you more.
+We say ‘start’ because, fees are proportionate to the complexity and amount of work involved.
 To make sure you’re comfortable with the process, and before we draft anything, we provide you with a full estimate of costs as part of the consultations.

 Your local branch team can give you a full breakdown of all the potential costs.
-We recommend getting in touch with us for more information.
+Get in touch with us for more information